Bulb sizes - What the numbers mean and what you should look for.

 When shopping for flower bulbs, you'll notice size numbers indicated on the packaging.
 These numbers refer to the circumference of the bulb in centimetres.
 For instance, a bulb labelled as 12/14 means it has a circumference of 12 to 14 cm.

 The size of the bulb is a critical factor in determining the health and vibrancy of the flower it produces.
-Larger bulbs generally contain more stored food and energy, which translates into more robust growth and more impressive blooms.
+Larger bulbs generally contain more stored food and energy, translating into more robust growth and impressive blooms.

 Bulbs are graded after lifting.
-The bulbs run over large plates filled with sized holes.
-When they fall through the holes the bulbs are marked with their appropriate size.
-Smaller bulbs are replanted, and the rest are either sold to cutflower farmers or to bulb suppliers like us.
+They run over large plates filled with holes of the appropriate size.
+When they fall through the holes, the bulbs are marked with their appropriate size.
+Smaller bulbs are replanted, and the rest are either sold to cut-flower farmers or to bulb suppliers like us.

-Bulbs can lose a little moisture during their dry storage.
-They will quickly regain any lost moisture as soon as they are planted.
+Bulbs can lose some moisture during dry storage.
+However, they will quickly regain any lost moisture as soon as they are planted.

 Why Larger Bulbs Matter